Read the Grant Guidelines to learn about the programs and organizations the San Manuel Band of Mission Indians will support.

 Applicant eligibility, required documents and conditions for the 2023 San Manuel Cares Grant Cycle are available down below.

-2023 San Manuel Cares Grant Cycle Application Available February 1.
+2023 San Manuel Cares Grant Cycle Now Accepting Applications.

-The 2023 San Manuel Cares Grant Cycle application window starts February 1.
+The 2023 San Manuel Cares Grant Cycle application window is now open.
 All applications must be submitted by March 31, 2023, at 5:00 pm (PST) for organizations to be considered eligible.

 Our support is directed to organizations providing services in San Bernardino and Riverside counties, including: